Travel Advisory for Republic of Costa Rica

 Do

-- Tipping: A 10% service charge is usually included in restaurant bills, but adding an extra 5-10% for excellent service is appreciated.
+- Tip Appropriately: A 10% service charge is usually added to restaurant bills, but leaving an extra tip for exceptional service is highly appreciated.

 Don't